A Small Place: Tourism as a neo-colonial structure

 In the first section of A Small Place, Kincaid employs the perspective of the tourist in order to demonstrate the inherent escapism in creating a distance from the realities of a visited place.
-Nadine Dolby dissects the theme of tourism in A Small Place and places Kincaid's depiction of tourism in a globalized context that justifies Kincaid's strong feelings toward it.
+Nadine Dolby dissects the theme of tourism in A Small Place and places Kincaid's depiction of tourism in a globalised context that justifies Kincaid's strong feelings toward it.
 Dolby corroborates Kincaid's depiction of the tourist creating separation by "othering" the locale and the individuals that inhabit it.
 Furthermore, the tourist industry is linked to a global economic system that ultimately does not translate into benefits for the very Antiguans who enable it.

-The tourist may experience the beauty on the surface of Antigua while being wholly ignorant of the actual political and social conditions that the Antiguan tourism industry epitomizes and reinforces.
-Corinna Mcleod points out the disenfranchising nature of the tourism industry in its reinforcement of an exploitative power structure.
-In effect, the industry recolonizes Antigua by placing locals at a disenfranchised and subservient position in a global economic system that ultimately does not serve them.
+The tourist may experience the beauty on the surface of Antigua while being wholly ignorant of the actual political and social conditions that the Antiguan tourism industry epitomises and reinforces.
+Corinna McLeod points out the disenfranchising nature of the tourism industry in its reinforcement of an exploitative power structure.
+In effect, the industry recolonises Antigua by placing locals at a disenfranchised and subservient position in a global economic system that ultimately does not serve them.